Visa on arrival for 30 days: $30 (can be renewed for 30 more days via local travel agent)

 - There is a huge variety of food available: Italian, Indian, Korean, Thai, Khmer, French, etc.

-- Supermarkets have a wide variety of foods (bread, cheese, yogurt, canned goods, etc.) and the fresh markets are full of incredibly inexpensive fruits and vegetables.
+- Supermarkets have a wide variety of foods (bread, cheese, yogurt, canned goods, etc.) and the fresh markets are full of beautiful and inexpensive fruits and vegetables.

-- From the airport to the city costs about $8 by tuktuk
+- A tuktuk from the airport to the city costs about $10.

 For those interested in sight-seeing:

-- A temple guide can be hired for $25-30/day, or there’s an excellent book for self-guided tours that costs about $25 and makes an excellent souvenir.
+- A temple guide can be hired for $30+/day, or there’s an excellent book for self-guided tours that costs about $25 and makes an excellent souvenir.

-- A tuktuk for the whole day to travel between temples costs $15 depending on where you want to go.
+- A tuktuk for the day to travel between temples costs $15 and up depending on where you want to go.